Back to docs

 Step 01

-Start with private channels
+Start with protected channels

 Step 02